Court reporter: Salary and job outlook

 In the United States, the Bureau of Labor Statistics continues to report a positive job outlook for stenographic court reporters.
-Median annual salary in 2010 was listed at $47,700 per year.
+Median annual salary in 2022 was listed at $63,560 per year.
 The top 10 percent of court reporters earned more than $91,280.
 In May 2012, Forbes listed "stenographic court reporter" as one of the best jobs that does not require a four-year degree.
 As of 2015, the median annual salary for a court reporter was $50,000.
 The actual amount can vary depending on whether the court reporter works in an in-court capacity as an "official" reporter or as a reporter of pre-trial discovery (depositions).
 Additionally, pay can vary based on whether the original and/or a copy of the transcript is ordered by any of the parties to the action.
 The growth rate of the profession was projected to be 2% to 3%, which is lower than the average of 7%, but the demand has remained high due to a national rise in litigation overall.
+The "Ducker Report," commissioned by the National Court Reporters Association (NCRA) to assess the state of the profession, predicted the stenographic court reporters workforce would total approximately 27,700 in 2018.
+Contrary to these projections, the U.S. Bureau of Labor Statistics reports the actual number to be around 21,300 in 2022, indicating a faster-than-expected decline.
+This underscores a pivotal moment for the profession, exacerbated by reports from numerous state certification boards of a sustained decrease in court reporter applicants.
+In some states, this decrease is as stark as an 85% reduction over the last five years.

 As of 2012, Maryland employed the most court reporters, while New York has the highest average salary.
 Some states have experienced budget cuts in recent years that have reduced the number of state-funded court reporters.
 This has resulted in law firms hiring stenographic court reporters directly, as they are independent contractors, to ensure proceedings are verbatim.

-In England the salary range in 2014 for free court reporters vary, with realtime reporters earning $512.59 a day.
+In England, as of 2023, the estimated yearly salary for a court reporter was in the range of £28,000-£35,000 (approx. US $35,000-$44,000).
+In 2014, the salary for freelance court reporters varied, with realtime reporters earning around £405.88 (approx. US $512.59) per day.